10 Best Leathers for Boots & Shoes

 - Scratches easily, though they can be easily buffed out due to all the oils and waxes

-Find great Chromexcel on Viberg, Alden, Allen Edmonds, Grant Stone, Oak Street, Wolverine, and Parkhurst, among many others.
+Find great Chromexcel on Viberg, Alden, Allen Edmonds, Grant Stone, Oak Street, Wolverine, Thursday Boots, and many others.

 Best Oil Tanned Leather: S.B.
-Foot Company’s Red Wing Leathers
+Foot’s Red Wing Leathers

-Red Wing’s leathers are relatively inexpensive — roughly $300 for an American made boot is a good price — and the fact that they’re oil tanned makes them very durable and easy to take care of.
+Red Wing’s boots are relatively inexpensive — roughly $300 for an American-made boot is a good price — and the fact that they’re oil-tanned makes them very durable and easy to take care of.
 There’s a reason that Red Wing is the go-to first boot for American guys: they live up to the hype.

 Pros